 #7 History of Spinalonga

-Already in ancient times, Spinalonga Island is said to have been the port of Olous.
-Unfortunately, little is known about this Hellenistic city, which maintained close relations with the island of Rhodes.
-Olous and the port at Spinalonga were probably destroyed by the Arab invasion in the 9th century.
-In the following period, the island was inhabited by shepherds.
+As far back as ancient times, the port of Olous is said to have been located near the island of Spinalonga.
+Unfortunately, very little is known today about this Hellenistic city, which maintained close ties with the island of Rhodes.
+It is believed that Olous and the port near Spinalonga were destroyed by the Arab invasion in the 9th century.
+In the period that followed, the island was inhabited by shepherds.

-When the Venetians took control of Crete in the 16th century, they built several defenses and fortresses around Crete to protect against the threatening Ottoman Empire.
-The cartographer Vincenzo Coronelli even reported that in 1526 the Venetians separated the island of Spinalonga from the peninsula of Spinalonga behind it with great effort.
+When the Venetians took control of Crete in the 16th century, they built several defensive structures and fortresses around Crete to protect against the threat of the Ottoman Empire.
+The cartographer Vincenzo Coronelli even reported that in 1526, the Venetians went to great lengths to separate the island of Spinalonga from the Spinalonga Peninsula behind it.

 This improved the island’s defenses.
-Whether the land masses ever belonged together has not been scientifically proven, but between 1574 and 1578 the first construction work began on Spinalonga.
-After the construction of massive ring walls, the bastions that were visible from afar followed in several construction phases and the Venetian fort in its present form was built.
+Whether the landmasses were ever connected has not been scientifically proven, but the first construction work on Spinalonga began between 1574 and 1578.
+After the construction of massive ring walls, the bastions visible from afar followed in several phases, and the Venetian castle took on its present form.

-During the War for Crete (1640-1659), when the Venetians tried to repel the numerous attacks of the Ottomans with French help, Spinalonga was further fortified.
-In 1647, the fortress received refugees from other parts of Crete who had been expelled by the Ottomans.
+During the War of Crete (1640–1659), when the Venetians, with French assistance, attempted to repel the numerous Ottoman attacks, Spinalonga was further fortified.
+In 1647, the fortress took in refugees from other parts of Crete who had been driven out by the Ottomans.
 In 1718, Spinalonga finally fell to the Turks.

-Spinalonga and its heavily decimated fortress were of secondary importance in the following period.
+Spinalonga and its severely depleted fortress were of minor importance in the period that followed.
 Several soldiers and about 20 Muslim families lived on Spinalonga until the end of the 19th century.
-In the course of the Greek liberation struggles, Spinalonga was one of the few places in Crete that was still under Ottoman control.
+During the Greek War of Independence, Spinalonga was one of the few places in Crete that remained under Ottoman control.

-While many parts of Greece had long been liberated from the Ottomans, Crete did not receive its autonomy until 1897.
-Under pressure from the Greek Orthodox population, many Muslim families had to leave the islands and leave their belongings behind.
-The Cretan state decided in 1903 to quarantine lepers in Spinalonga.
+While many parts of Greece had long since been liberated from the Ottomans, Crete did not gain its autonomy until 1897.
+Under pressure from the Greek Orthodox population, many Muslim families were forced to leave the islands, leaving behind all their belongings.
+In 1903, the Cretan government decided to quarantine leprosy patients on Spinalonga.

-On October 13, 1904, the first 251 lepers were resettled on the island of Spinalonga.
-Although they lived in the former houses of the Muslims, they lacked everything.
-The meagre basic care was provided only reluctantly.
-In 1935, about 300 people lived on the island, on average one died every week and a new one was added – without medical care, this was called banishment for life at the time.
+On October 13, 1904, the first 251 leprosy patients were relocated to the island of Spinalonga.
+Although they lived in the former homes of the Muslims, they lacked everything.
+Basic necessities were provided only reluctantly.
+In 1935, about 300 people lived on the island; on average, one person died each week and a new one arrived—without medical care, this meant lifelong exile at the time.

-In 1939, new buildings were erected for medical care, among other things, and a ring road was built.
-From 1948 onwards, new treatment methods (including the antibiotic Dapsone) improved the conditions on Spinalonga and cured patients were able to leave the island.
-Spinalonga was operated until 1957 and was thus considered the last leper colony in Europe.
+In 1939, new buildings were erected, including facilities for medical care, and a ring road was built.
+Starting in 1948, new treatment methods (including the antibiotic dapsone) improved conditions on Spinalonga, and cured patients were able to leave the island.
+Spinalonga remained in operation until 1957 and was thus considered Europe’s last leper colony.

-The last inhabitant of Spinalonga, an Orthodox priest who had long since been cured, left the island in 1962 because of complete loneliness.
+The last inhabitant of Spinalonga, an Orthodox priest who had long since been cured, left the island in 1962 due to complete loneliness.

-💡 Leprosy disease: The name is derived from the Greek word lepros, which means scaly and rough and is the characteristic appearance of the sufferer.
-The chronic infectious disease, caused by Mycobacterium leprae, is one of the oldest known diseases.
-Although leprosy is only mildly contagious, it was hardly curable at the time.
-Common causes of new cases were poor hygiene, malnutrition and a weakened immune system.
+💡 Leprosy: The name derives from the Greek word lepros, meaning scaly and rough, which describes the characteristic appearance of those afflicted.
+This chronic infectious disease, caused by Mycobacterium leprae, is one of the oldest known diseases.
+Although leprosy is only mildly contagious, it was virtually incurable at the time.
+Common causes of new infections included poor hygiene, malnutrition, and a weakened immune system.

-To Pefko (The Pine Tree) (Plaka): Very cozy café in the alley to the harbor.
-You sit under the eponymous pine tree and can watch the hustle and bustle in the village in peace and quiet.
-In addition to delicious coffee and Greek cake, savoury snacks (mezedes) are also served.
+To Pefko (The Pine Tree) (Plaka): A very cozy café in the alley leading to the harbor.
+You sit under the eponymous pine tree and can watch the hustle and bustle of the town in peace.
+In addition to delicious coffee and Greek cake, hearty small bites (mezedes) are also served.

-Okeanis (Elounda): Somewhat hidden, but all the quieter is the family-run, attractively designed tavern.
-Here, the friendly chef still stands at the stove himself and provides his guests with tasty home cooking.
-Good value for money and great selection of vegan and vegetarian dishes.
+Okeanis (Elounda): Somewhat hidden away, but all the more peaceful for it, is this family-run, attractively designed tavern.
+Here, the friendly owner still cooks in the kitchen himself and serves his guests tasty home-style cooking.
+Good value for money and a wide selection of vegan and vegetarian dishes.

-Venue Cafe Bar (Elounda): Café in the village square of Elounda.
-Here you can enjoy good coffee and refreshing cocktails with a view of the harbour.
-Perfect to reduce the waiting time for the crossing to Spinalonga.
+Venue Cafe Bar (Elounda): A café on Elounda’s village square.
+Here you can enjoy good coffee and refreshing cocktails with a view of the harbor.
+Perfect for passing the time while waiting for the ferry to Spinalonga.

-Akrohoria (Elounda): Located just outside of Elounda, an ancient tavern with friendly owners.
-Great selection of grilled dishes, popular with the locals and reasonable prices.
-Magnificent view from the terrace to the bay of Elounda.
+Akrohoria (Elounda): A rustic tavern just outside Elounda with friendly owners.
+Wide selection of grilled dishes, popular with locals, and affordable prices.
+Stunning view of Elounda Bay from the terrace.

-In recent years, Elounda has become one of the most popular Resorts in Crete developed.
-There are accommodations for almost every budget, from villas with pools in the hinterland to simple holiday apartments in the village to exclusive luxury hotels right by the sea.
-Here are our recommendations, more details on Booking.com*:
+Elounda has become one of the most popular holiday spots in Crete in recent years.
+There is accommodation for almost every budget, from villas with pools in the hinterland to simple vacation apartments in town to exclusive luxury hotels right by the sea.
+Here are our recommendations; further details on Booking.com*:

 Beautiful accommodations in the region